 The ability to afford a college degree is in jeopardy for too many.
-Outstanding student loans now total more than $1.2 trillion, surpassing even total credit card debt.
-Between 2004 and 2012, the average Texas student debt balance grew by 61 percent.
-So many social problems are inextricably linked with education, including life expectancy, segregation, the cycle of poverty, and public health issues.
-Public education is a right that, through hard work, provides a lifetime of benefits, not a privilege reserved for a fortunate, wealthy few.
-Working to make college affordable is among my top priorities.
-I have spoken out against President Trump’s proposed budget cuts, including slashing funding for the Department of Education by 13.5 percent.
+Outstanding student loans now total more than $1.5 trillion, surpassing even total credit card debt.
+More than half of 2016 Texas grads from 4-year institutions graduated with debt, pushing outstanding Texas student loan debt over $90 billion.
+So many social problems are inextricably linked with insufficient education, including life expectancy, segregation, the cycle of poverty, and public health issues.
+Public education is a right that, through hard work, provides a lifetime of benefits.
+It is not a privilege reserved for a fortunate, wealthy few.
+I have spoken out against President Trump’s proposed budget cuts, including slashing funding for the Department of Education by $3.8 billion.
 We need to invest in education and in our students, not cut already inadequate funding.

 Easing the Financial Aid Process

-The U.S. Department of Education recognized San Antonio and Austin as two of the top five cities in the nation to increase completion rates of the Free Application for Federal Student Aid (FAFSA).
-More than half of San Antonio students graduating from high school now apply for federal financial aid to help assist with the high costs of college.
-Despite our community’s progress, too many students find the FAFSA too complicated to complete, so they lose access to available financial aid and abandon college education altogether.
+The U.S. Department of Education has recognized outstanding community partnerships in San Antonio and Austin for their commitment to increase completion rates of the Free Application for Federal Student Aid (FAFSA).
+Despite local progress, too many students find the FAFSA too complicated to complete, so they lose access to available financial aid and abandon college education altogether.

-In September of 2015, I introduced a bill that would simplify the financial aid process by allowing use of tax information from two years before the year a student seeks aid for.
-In the week after that introduction, the Obama administration announced a move to the very system I championed.
+In September 2015, I introduced a bill that would simplify the financial aid process by allowing use of tax information from two years before the year a student seeks aid for.
+In the week after that introduction, the Obama Administration announced a move to the very system I championed.
 2016 marked the first year students could apply for financial aid using the FAFSA as early as October 1, instead of having to wait until the next year's tax season.
-Recognizing the need for an even simpler federal aid process, I introduced the Equitable Student Aid Access Act, which would make key changes to the FAFSA process.
-This bill, like my successful 2015 FAFSA legislation, is designed to take the next step in removing unnecessary obstacles to ease access to student financial aid.
-All students who qualify for Temporary Assistance for Needy Families, or food assistance through SNAP, for example, would be able to complete a shorter form FAFSA to access the full Pell Grant amount.
-The bill also codifies that the FAFSA is available earlier, in October, and broadens access to the full Pell Grant amount for some of our most struggling families.
+Recognizing the need for an even simpler federal aid process, I introduced the Equitable Student Aid Access Act, which would further simplify the FAFSA process.
+My bill would also help ensure that all students who qualify for Temporary Assistance for Needy Families, or food assistance through SNAP, for example, would be able to complete a shorter form FAFSA to access the full Pell Grant amount.
+My bill also codifies the October availability of FAFSA and broadens access to the full Pell Grant amount for students and families who need it most.

 Keeping College Affordable

-The Pell Grant program is the nation’s central federal financial aid program, providing scholarship aid to more than nine million low and moderate-income students annually.
-I have worked to protect and expand Pell Grants, which serve as an equalizer for college students and make the college dream a reality for millions of students each year.
-More than a quarter of students at San Antonio College, UTSA, Texas State and Austin Community College rely on Pell Grants to help finance their college degrees.
+The Pell Grant program is the primary federal financial aid program, providing scholarship aid to more than 22 million low and moderate-income students annually.
+I have worked to protect and expand Pell Grants, which serve as an equalizer for college students and make the college dream a reality.
+Students who attend our local colleges and universities rely on the Pell Grant to help finance their college degrees.
+For example, half of the student body at San Antonio College and Texas A&M-San Antonio, and one third at Texas State, receive Pell Grant funding.
 If you are willing to work to get yourself to college, I am willing to work to help get you through without insurmountable debt.
 I have committed to serve students and their families from pre-K to post-grad, and my commitment to affordable higher education will not waver.
 An investment in American students is an investment in America.